Cape Chignecto Coastal Trail Hiking Guide, Nova Scotia

 Our experience on the Cape Chignecto Coastal Trail

-We hiked the Cape Chignecto Trail in June 2018.
-Not really having many expectations, we were pleasantly surprised by the spectacular coastal scenery and remote location.
+We have hiked the Cape Chignecto Trail twice.
+On our first trip, we had zero expectations and were pleasantly surprised by the spectacular coastal scenery and remote location.

-Our plan was to hike the full 51km circuit over four days, in a a counter-clockwise direction.
+We hiked the full 51km circuit over four days in early June, in a counter-clockwise direction.
 As it turns out, this was a somewhat unusual choice since almost all the hikers were met were travelling clockwise and also chose to skip a significant section of the trail.

 I was aware (from previous trip reports) that a lot of people choose not to hike this section but since we had no second car and were not aware of an existing shuttle service, the only choice we had was whether we should hike it first or last.